CrazyCloudCraft/wikitest/PlaceholderExpansion.md

 ----

 ### With external plugin
-This example here applies to people who want to provide information from their own plugin through placeholders from PlaceholderAPI.
+Those examples here applies to people who want to provide information from their own plugin through placeholders from PlaceholderAPI.
 There exists a repository showcasing an [example-expansion](/PlaceholderAPI/Example-Expansion) with what you can/should do.

 In our examples do we have the plugin `SomePlugin` and want to show certain placeholders with it.